webioann/RGBA-color-generator/README.md

 # RGBA-color-generator
-paint html-elements in random color after press button
+to paint html-elements in random color after press button